corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/_index.md

 * Token selection workers

 {{< note >}}
-If you do not configure state manager databases, Corda deploys the state managers for the flow, flow mapper, and token selection workers on the cluster database.
+If you do not configure state manager databases and auto-bootstrapping is enabled, Corda deploys the state managers for the flow, flow mapper, and token selection workers on the cluster database.
 This is not safe for production deployments.
 {{< /note >}}

 The configuration for these instances is defined in `stateManager` sections.
 At a minimum, the configuration section requires `host`, `username`, and `password`.
 By default, the installation expects databases named as follows: